cloud-gov/cg-workshop/01-slides-setup.md

 # I want some hints on logistics
 # So that I can participate in the workshop

-^ We're not printing these slides since mostly screenshots ^ User Stories FTW!
+^ We're not printing these slides since mostly screenshots.
+User Stories FTW!
+Once we complete the static website lab we'll take a ten-minute break, and get some guidannce to those who are having trouble, since this is the part of the morning with the most _variance_

 ---